neildunbar/documents/docs/BR.md

    5. System crashes, hardware failures, and other anomalies;
    6. Firewall and router activities; and
    7. Entries to and exits from the CA facility.

+4. Suspicious Certificate information, including:
+   1. All Certificates which were revoked as a result of suspected phishing or other fraudulent usage or concerns;
+   2. All certificate requests which were rejected as a result of suspected phishing or other fraudulent usage or concerns.

 Log records MUST include the following elements: